What is immunotherapy?

 What are the different types?

 The two most commonly used routes of administration for immunotherapy are subcutaneous and sublingual.
-Treatment typically consists of an initial phase and a maintenance phase.
+Treatment usually consists of an initial phase and a maintenance phase.
 The initial phase corresponds to the period during which doses are gradually increased, while the maintenance or continuation phase corresponds to the maximum dose reached, which is administered at regular intervals.
 3

 (Subcutaneous immunotherapy)